 Pros of WordPress Websites

 One major advantage of WordPress is affordability.
 Businesses can launch professional-looking websites quickly at a lower cost compared to fully custom development.
-Additionally, WordPress is user-friendly, allowing non-technical users to update content, add pages, and manage blogs easily.
+Additionally, it is user-friendly, allowing non-technical users to update content, add pages, and manage blogs easily.
 Its large ecosystem of plugins also helps add functionality such as SEO tools, e-commerce features, and security enhancements.

 Cons of WordPress Websites